Abhishek-Soni-93/GDP-Analysis-Assignment/README.md

 Part I-B:

--For the analysis below, use Data I-B. You can also use Data I-B along with Data I-A if required.
+- For the analysis below, use Data I-B. You can also use Data I-B along with Data I-A if required.
 Also, perform the analysis only for the duration 2014-15.
--Filter out the union territories (Delhi, Chandigarh, Andaman and Nicobar Islands, etc.) for further analysis, as they are governed directly by the central, not state governments.
+- Filter out the union territories (Delhi, Chandigarh, Andaman and Nicobar Islands, etc.) for further analysis, as they are governed directly by the central, not state governments.
--Plot the GDP per capita for all the states.
+- Plot the GDP per capita for all the states.
  -Identify the top 5 and the bottom 5 states based on the GDP per capita.
  -Find the ratio of the highest per capita GDP to the lowest per capita GDP.
 Plot the percentage contribution of the primary, secondary and tertiary sectors as a percentage of the total GDP for all the states.